Coexistence, enhancements and short loops in random walk loop soups

 This quantity corresponds to the average number of times sites are visited by some microscopic loop (note that the limit is taken after the sum, this ensures that only the contribution of the microscopic loops is taken into account).
 One expects the local time of the microscopic loops to increase with $\beta$ up to reaching the critical threshold $\beta_c$.
 Any further increase of $\beta$ beyond such a threshold is expected to lead to an increase of the local time of the macroscopic loops but not of the microscopic loops.
-Since we know from \cite{QuitmannTaggi} that the total (i.e., of the microscopic \textit{and} macroscopic loops) local time increases to infinity with $\beta$, providing an upper bound for (\ref{eq:localtimemicro}) which is finite and uniform in $\beta$ would imply the existence of non-microscopic loops, and, thus, the occurrence of a phase transition.
+Since we know from \cite{QuitmannTaggi} that the total (i.e., of the microscopic \textit{and} non-microscopic loops) local time increases to infinity with $\beta$, providing an upper bound for (\ref{eq:localtimemicro}) which is finite and uniform in $\beta$ would imply the existence of non-microscopic loops, and, thus, the occurrence of a phase transition.

 Our Theorem \ref{theo:coexistence} provides an upper bound which is uniform in $\beta$ for each term in the sum in (\ref{eq:localtimemicro}), and we consider this an interesting progress.
 Unfortunately there is still an important gap to fill to show that \textit{the whole sum} (and not only any single term which appears in the sum) is bounded from above by a finite constant uniformly in $\beta$, thus obtaining a new general proof of occurrence of a phase transition. { Indeed, the constant $c_1$ in Theorem~\ref{theo:coexistence} is far from optimal and is exponentially growing in $k$ (see equation (\ref{eq:proofupperbound}) below for a quantitative estimate.). }